Yandex Cloud

 1. Open the list of zones and select test-public-zone.

 3. Click Create record.
-Specify the record parameters:
+Configure the record as follows:

 1. Name: www.